ruchi-alt/c/README.md

 ![C screenshot](http://i.imgur.com/D3fPm.png)

 ## Give folders or files Comments!!
 Sometimes I lose track of what certain folders or files are for or do.
 Instead of having to open the project I wanted a way to quickly give a certain directory a comment describing what the project does or what technology it makes use of.
-Couldn't find a way to do this easily, so I made this.
+Couldn't find a way to do it easily, so I made this.

 This is my first C program, so feel free to send some fixes or point out things I have done that could be better.
 Would love some feedback!